Arya-NK/Arya-NK.github.io/_posts/2020-08-25-aws-cloudformation.md

         !GetAtt EC2Instance.AvailabilityZone
 {% endhighlight %}

-**Note:** The `!GetAtt` is an intrinsic function that returns the value of an attribute from a resource in the template.
+**Note:** The `GetAtt` is an intrinsic function that returns the value of an attribute from a resource in the template.
 {: .notice}

 ### Transform

-We need to understand what macro is before moving onto the Transform section.
+We need to understand what macro is before moving onto the `Transform` section.
 AWS Documentation states macros as follows:

 > "Macros enable you to perform custom processing on templates, from simple actions like find-and-replace operations to extensive transformations of entire templates."

-To use macros to process a template, we need to create a macro definition and then reference either in the Transform section or use the Transform function which locates near to the template content that needs transformation.
+To use macros to process a template, we need to create a macro definition and then reference either in the `Transform` section or use the `Transform` function which locates near to the template content that needs transformation.

 AWS CloudFormation supports `AWS::Include`  & `AWS::Serverless` transforms, which are macros hosted by AWS CloudFormation.
 *	`AWS::Include` transform enables you to insert boilerplate template snippets into your templates.